lewagon/dotfiles/04-Front-End/07-Javascript-Advanced/README.md

 #### `02-Minesweeper`
 A less classical use of JS: build a minesweeper game!
-We're back in good old day, yeah!
+We're back in good old day, yo!